 After making these changes, you can click the ‘Live Preview’ button at the bottom.

-This will show you what your changes will look like in real-time.
-Once you’re satisfied with the edits, simply save your changes.
+This will show you what your changes will look like in real time.
+Once you’re satisfied with the edits, simply save them.

 The White Label CMS plugin gives you simple options to customize the login page.